shawnveltman/phpcsfixer-helper/README.md

 ```

 ## Fixer File

-If you don't have a fixer file, you can use the template below:
+If you don't have a fixer file, you can use the template below to your .php-cs-fixer.php file:

 ```php
 <?php